 Yes, this is the crux.
-There is a range of research to show that the percentage of decisions staff actually get right is no better than 90 to 95% for a workplace with sound quality controls around decision making and that for the more difficult, more important decisions of senior management, the success rate is no better than $50/50.3$ Therefore, improving the decision making of management and staff MUST be a critical success factor for your business.
+There is a range of research to show that the percentage of decisions staff actually get right is no better than 90 to 95% for a workplace with sound quality controls around decision making.1 That's a lot of rework!
+For the more difficult, more important decisions of senior management, the success rate is no better than 50/50.2 Therefore, improving the decision making of management and staff MUST be a critical success factor for your business.